jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 The street manager street lookup API allows querying of NSG and ASD data based on location and USRN.
 This function is only available as part of submitting a permit for a work.
-{: .govuk-body}

-Details TBC
+See the resource guide for details.
 {: .govuk-body}

 #### GeoJson API